bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-01-27-newsletter.md

 ---
-This week's newsletter announces a meeting to discuss taproot activation mechanisms, includes a link to a Bitcoin Core usage survey, and includes our regular sections with top questions and answers from the Bitcoin StackExchange, a list of releases and release candidates, and descriptions of notable changes to popular Bitcoin infrastructure software.
+This week's newsletter announces a meeting to discuss taproot activation mechanisms, includes a link to a Bitcoin Core usage survey, and includes our regular sections with top questions and answers from the Bitcoin Stack Exchange, a list of releases and release candidates, and descriptions of notable changes to popular Bitcoin infrastructure software.